 Rochford District CDRP has been the best performing CDRP in the East of England, achieving an unprecedented 32.9% in crime reduction in 2007/08.
-In contrast to such statistics. results of the latest Local Government User Satisfaction Survey (LUGSS) show perception of anti-social behaviour in Rochford as being ranked 5th out of 15 similar Local Authorities.
+In contrast to such statistics, results of the latest Local Government User Satisfaction Survey (LUGSS) show perception of anti-social behaviour in Rochford as being ranked 5th out of 15 similar Local Authorities.
 It is also recorded that local residents display disproportionate levels of fear of crime compared to actual crime statistics.
 This suggests that perception and the fear of crime is an issue within our communities, the LSP in partnership with the CDRP address this.

-Performance monitoring allows the CDRP to identify current patterns and trends within the crime and disorder agenda and they are able to quickly identify areas in which they are not meeting their required targets, this enables decisions around where targeted resources are to be allocated to be made promptly.
-This process also demonstrates where issues have emerged that require some long term and preventative measures to be put in place, such as domestic abuse where additional LSP educational and awareness projects have been funded.

-Rochford District

-Crime & Disorder Reduction Partnership

-NI 17 Perceptions of anti-social behaviour

-NI 18 Adult re-offending rates for those under probation supervision

-NI 20 Assault with injury rate

-NI 39 Rate of Hospital Admissions for Alcohol Related Harm per 100,000 population

-NI 111 First time entrants to the Youth Justice System aged 10-17

-NI 115 Substance misuse by young people

-LI 7.1 Repeat incidents of domestic violence

-LI 7.2 Feeling Safe
+National Indicators (NI) Local Indicators (LI) NI 17 Perceptions of anti-social behaviour NI 18 Adult re-offending rates for those under probation supervision NI 20 Assault with injury rate NI 39 Rate of Hospital Admissions for Alcohol Related Harm per 100,000 population NI 111 First time entrants to the Youth Justice System aged 10-17 NI 115 Substance misuse by young people LI 7.1 Repeat incidents of domestic violence LI 7.2 Feeling Safe

-- Neighbourhood Watch funded co-ordinator to improve the scheme - Teen Shelters around the District - Sanctuary and Careline schemes for victims of domestic abuse - Women's Safety Worker supporting the Integrated Domestic Abuse Programme - Youth diversion and education projects: Firebreak, Crucial Crew, Road Runner, Teen Café, Anti Bullying and Domestic Abuse workshops, Alcohol and Substance misuse workshops, Leadership in the Community Sports Awards, Hyper
+- Neighbourhood Watch funded co-ordinator to improve the scheme - Teen Shelters around the District Sanctuary and Careline schemes for victims of domestic abuse - Women's Safety Worker supporting the Integrated Domestic Abuse Programme - Youth diversion and education projects: Firebreak, Crucial Crew, Road Runner, Teen Café, Anti Bullying and Domestic Abuse workshops, Alcohol and Substance misuse workshops, Leadership in the Community Sports Awards, Hyper

-Encouraging Economic Development
+Encouraging Economic Development: Skills, Employment and Enterprise